How to understand and support a woman during menopause

 Tip 2: be patient

-Women in menopause can become as confused or more confused than those around them about what is happening to them.
+Women in menopause can feel as confused or more confused than those around them about what is happening to them.
 Do not you believe it?

-The survey "The State of Menopause 2022 " carried out by the Bonafide company, reflected that more than 92% of them lack education about menopause and 71% do not know how to face the symptoms.
+The survey “The State of Menopause 2022 ” carried out by the company Bonafide, reflected that more than 92% of them lack education about menopause and 71% do not know how to deal with the symptoms.

-Learn more about the post: Do you celebrate Menopause Day?
+Learn more information in the post: Do you celebrate Menopause Day?

 Tip 3: Promote your self-confidence

-It is not easy for a woman to face the signs of aging, especially when they come with a bang.
+It is not easy for a woman to face the signs of aging, especially when they come suddenly.

-The best move is to remind her of her physical and personality traits that make her so fabulous.
-It is not about lying or exaggerating, because it will sound false, you have to be sincere in compliments.
+The best maneuver is to remind her of the physical and personality traits that make her so fabulous.
+It's not about lying or exaggerating, because it will sound false, you have to be sincere in your compliments.

 Tip 4: get out of the routine

-Many women going through perimenopause and menopause stop doing things they enjoyed before , and prefer to stay at home, either because of their mood or because they have low self-esteem.
+Many women who go through perimenopause and menopause stop doing things they enjoyed before , and prefer to stay at home, either because of their mood or because they have low self-esteem.

-Motivating them to do something different can prevent social isolation and get them out of a loop of destructive thoughts about what is happening to them.
+Motivating them to do something different can prevent social isolation and will get them out of the loop of destructive thoughts about what is happening to them.

 Tip 5: Help her improve her habits

 The climacteric is a perfect time to start or consolidate a healthy lifestyle.
-And it has been proven that they can alleviate some of the symptoms of menopause.
+And it has been proven that they can relieve some of the symptoms of menopause.

-Accompanying them for a walk, doing yoga, giving them motivation to eat healthy , meditating, sharing supplements to complement their diet, among others, can turn their lives around.
+Accompanying them on walks, doing yoga, giving them motivation to eat healthy , meditating, sharing supplements to complement their diet, among others, can turn their life around.

 Tip 6: take care of privacy

-It is a hot topic, since it implies the pleasure of two people, not just one.
+It is a critical issue, since it involves the pleasure of two people, not just one.

-If you are his partner, avoid claiming him.
+If you are his partner, avoid complaining to him.
 Ask her how she feels and how you can help her.

-Encourage her to go to a specialist who will prescribe a treatment that will relieve or control some of these symptoms.
-In couples therapy they could also discover ways to show love and care for each other beyond intercourse.
+Encourage her to go to a specialist who will prescribe a treatment that relieves or controls some of these symptoms.
+In couples therapy you could also discover ways to show love and care for each other beyond intercourse.

 Tip 7: Zero guilt